Shiroyuki82/Orion-Performance-Optimizer/README.md

 2. Download ORION in release tab [GITHUB]
 3. Flash and Forget.

+--
 Credits :
 TEAMLIST
-Fly On Mod Team
+- Fly On Mod Team
-FDE.AI
+- FDE.AI
-NFS Injector
+- NFS Injector
-LSPEED
+- LSPEED
-Ultimate Performance
+- Ultimate Performance
-Others that are affiliated by these teams are well credited.
+- Others that are affiliated by these teams are well credited.
 --
-People list
+Credits :
+PEOPLE LIST
-Niko Schwickert
+- Niko Schwickert
-Dan - Paget96
+- Dan/Paget96
-Fera
+- Fera
-Armind
+- Armind
-Juano
+- Juano
-Kikz
+- Kikz
-Hafiz
+- Hafiz
-Leon
+- Leon
-Crash Override
+- Crash Override
 And many more.